ko1/rubyhackchallenge/EN/1_culture.md

 For further information, please check <https://bugs.ruby-lang.org/projects/ruby/wiki/HowToRequestFeatures>.

-Issues or Pull Requests on GitHub are hecked occasionally.
+Issues or Pull Requests on GitHub are checked occasionally.
 In other words, sometimes they are ignored.
-I recommend you to make a new ticket on Redmine and link to your issue or pull request on GitHub.
+I recommend you to make a new ticket on Redmine and link to your Issue or Pull Request on GitHub.
 Or, you can try to contact to a Ruby committer directly.

 ## CI on MRI

 MRI is a big and complex piece ofsoftware, so it is necessary to use automated testing for Quality Assurance (QA).
 We have about 450,000 lines of tests across some 5,000 files.

 We also need to prepare a variety of environments to run our tests.
-For example, well-known OSes such as Linux, Mac OSX, Windows, as well as lesser known OSes \*BSD, Solaris and so on.
+For example, well-known OSes such as Linux, macOS, Windows, as well as lesser known OSes \*BSD, Solaris and so on.
 Usually we use Intel x86/64 CPU or ARM processors, but there are other processors that we try to test on.
 The list of Ruby's supported platforms can be found at: <https://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms>.

 Because MRI is used on many enviroments, it is preferable to run tests on as wide a variety of environments as possible.
 It's common practice to use Continuous Integration (CI) to run automated tests.
 Ruby is no exception.

 In addition to using the popular Travis-CI service, we also run the <http://rubyci.org> site to collect test results run on a wider variety of environments.
 Typically, a CI system uses its own computing resources.
 However, our resources are limited.
-So, instead of preparing and managing the computers for the multitude of environments we need, we gathers the results from tests run by volunteers in the community who run tests on their own computing resources.
+So, instead of preparing and managing the computers for the multitude of environments we need, we gather the results from tests run by volunteers in the community who run tests on their own computing resources.
 The tool [chkbuild](https://github.com/ruby/chkbuild) builds Ruby, runs tests, generates results, and performs a diff on the output so that we can determine which versions of Ruby have particular bugs.

-`chkbuild` is good test/CI framework but, for various reasons (for example, chkbuild downloads source code each time) it can be quite slow(typically tens of minutes).
+`chkbuild` is good test/CI framework but, for various reasons (for example, chkbuild downloads source code each time) it can be quite slow (typically tens of minutes).
 To overcome this limitation, we use another CI system <http://ci.rvm.jp/> that can reuse previous builds, and can build/test in parallel, reducing the time required for testing to the order of 2-3 minutes.
 This allows us to run our tests hundreds of times every day, which can be helpful for revealing hard-to-reproduce bugs (e.g. timing bugs).

 Ruby committers are expected to run tests on their own machines.
 If a Ruby committer accidentally adds a commit that doesn't pass the tests, the error should be detected on <http://ci.rvm.jp/> and hopefully committers will be alerted.